greatexpectationslabs/cooper-pair/README.md

 Wrapping a flexible GraphQL API in a rigid python library would completely defeat that purpose.

 Instead, think of `cooper_pair` as training wheels.
-It makes it easy to quickly connect to GraphQL, and some glue code for moving data around.
-It also provides a collection of example queries to get started in GraphQL.
+It makes it easy to quickly connect to GraphQL, and perform a few common functions.
+It also provides a collection of example queries to learn how to use GraphQL and the Allotrope API.

-If you're running basic, common queries against Superconductive's APIs, `cooper_pair` *might* support your use case.
-For anything else, exploration is strongly encouraged.
+In other words, `cooper-pair` can help you get started, but you will be able to get far more out of Allotrope once you learn to query it natively using GraphQL.

 ## Installation

+    cd cooper-pair
+    pip install .

+Or,

     pip install git+ssh://git@github.com/superconductive/cooper.git#egg=cooper_pair&subdirectory=pair

 ## Usage

-### Instantiating the API
+### Instantiate the API

     from cooper_pair import CooperPair
     pair = CooperPair()

-### Creating a new checkpoint

 ### Adding a new dataset